Shocks, knocks and skill building blocks

 52% of UK workers lack the core digital skills essential for jobs today

 9 million adults can't use the internet independently

 In a world reshaped by the Covid-19 pandemic and facing a prolonged economic shock, digital skills are crucially important.
 In 2019, 82% of UK jobs required some level of digital skills, and the figure today will be higher.
 Yet 13.6 million UK workers lack the core digital skills essential for today’s jobs, and 9 million UK adults cannot use the internet independently.

-Most people will need digital skills to gain or remain in employment as all sectors embrace and accelerate digital business models and ways of working; but those in lower skilled jobs at risk of automation are often likely to face barriers that make it harder to acquire them: lower confidence, less time, and lower level learning skills.
+Most people will need digital skills to gain or remain in employment as all sectors embrace and accelerate digital business models and ways of working.
+However, those in lower-skilled jobs at risk of automation are often likely to face barriers that make it harder to acquire them: lower confidence, less time, and lower-level learning skills.
 They are also less likely to receive support from their employer.

 With the support of Accenture and Nesta, we worked with our community partners to create Future Proof: Skills for Work, testing a blended model of holistic support and digital work skills, and building in the use of digital skills and careers resources, such as Accenture’s Skills to Succeed Academy and Stay Nimble.